 Audible is an Amazon-owned producer of audiobooks and spoken-word entertainment.
-This platform builds awareness and brings potential subscribers into their sales funnel by partnering with authors of books featured on the platform to promote their audiobook using a free one-month trial for the service.
-When users sign up for the free trial, they are given 30 days to use the service before being automatically enrolled in a monthly subscription.
+This platform brings potential subscribers into their sales funnel by promoting a free one-month trial for the service.
+When users sign up, they're given 30 days to use the service before being automatically enrolled in a monthly subscription.

 Now let’s discuss how to create your own sales funnel, and if using a sales funnel is the right approach for your business.